The Vein Institute

 Do I need to prepare for the procedure?

-• If your procedure is scheduled for the morning, be sure to eat breakfast and take any normal medications.
+• If your procedure is scheduled for the morning, be sure to eat breakfast.
+You may also take any of your normal medications unless your doctor recommends otherwise.

 • You should wear loose-fitting pants because your legs will be wrapped with elastic bandages after the procedure.